 Here was a brand new challenge for me to come out of retirement and go back to work.

 Once completed, Zzyzx offered visitors a healthy environment.
-There folks had a chance to detox and abstain from alcohol, smoking and combative quarreling, and instead bask in sermons and sunshine, and restore with a special diet (largely of foods grown and raised on the property, such as rabbit’s meat, goat’s milk, and fresh fruits and vegetables), and soaking in warm pools of “healing” mineral-rich water (that in actuality was heated water from the Mojave River whose terminus is Soda Lake.)
+There, folks had a chance to detox and abstain from alcohol, smoking and combative quarreling and instead bask in sermons and sunshine.
+A special diet (largely of foods grown and raised on the property, such as rabbit’s meat, goat’s milk, and fresh fruits and vegetables) restored their vigor while soaking in warm pools of “healing” mineral-rich water (that in actuality was heated water from the Mojave River whose terminus is Soda Lake) returned them back to health.

 The retreat center was publicized on Springer’s radio program, in newspaper advertisements, and in his newsletter The Elucidator, and remained a popular destination throughout the 1960s.
 Springer built a paved road connecting Zzyzx to the highway, where eye-catching signage promoted the retreat center as a roadside attraction where all were welcome.
 A fleet of buses and an eight-door Chevrolet utility vehicle would also shuttle guests to and from Zzyzx and locations in Los Angeles, such as the Figueroa Hotel, once a week.
 Springer used a sliding scale to calculate the cost of staying at the resort, though no one was turned away for lack of funds.